 - Since fish do not count as resources, you also receive gold if you have caught a fish but didn't receive resources.

 In theory, this scenario can be combined with “Explorers & Pirates.”
 The same rules that apply to the gold you receive in “Explorers & Pirates” when you don't obtain resources via the production roll also apply to the gold you receive via the rivers.

-However, because of the 2 swamplands, for the 2 rivers 2 terrain hexes would have to be removed, that is, 2 terrain hexes on the starting island would not produce.
-In addition, the swampland of the longer river would occupy the building site for a harbor settlement, which, in a 4-player game, would put one of the players at a disadvantage.
+However, because of the 2 swamplands forming part of the 2 rivers, 2 terrain hexes would have to be removed, that is, 2 terrain hexes on the starting island would not produce.
+In addition, the swampland of the longer river would occupy an area where a harbor settlement could be built, which, in a 4-player game, would put one of the players at a disadvantage.
 Therefore, I'd advise against combining this scenario with “Explorers & Pirates.”
 If nevertheless you want to try this combination in a 2- or 3-player game, you should place the rivers so that the swampland of the shorter river occupies the upper hex space marked with an “11” and the swampland of the longer river occupies the hex space marked with a “5” (see illustration above).
 In this case, remove the terrain hexes of the type depicted on the rivers as well as 1 mountains hex and 1 pasture hex from the terrain hexes designated for the starting island.

 f.
 The Caravans